ostroproject/ostro-os/doc/architecture/architecture.rst

 Ostro |trade| OS Architecture
 ##################################

-\*TODO\* This is a placeholder for the Ostro |trade| OS Architecture description and summary of the important marketing messages that are guiding the architecture decisions.
-A nice block diagram would be great, explaining the components and their relationship so developers know more technical details about what we're building.
+These documents provide descriptions of the Ostro |trade| OS components and their relationships so developers can learn more technical details about what we're building.

 .. toctree::